MiddleSchoolStudent/BotBrowser/README.md

    chromium --bot-profile="{path_of_}/chrome131_win11_x64.enc"
    ```

-    **Tip: Profiles generated for macOS, Windows, and Ubuntu binaries are cross-compatible, enabling seamless fingerprint emulation across systems.
-For example, you can use a macOS profile on Ubuntu or a Windows profile on macOS without any compatibility issues.**
+    **Tip**: Profiles generated for macOS, Windows, and Ubuntu binaries are **cross-compatible**, enabling seamless fingerprint emulation across systems.
+For example, you can use a macOS profile on Ubuntu or a Windows profile on macOS **without any compatibility issues**.

     You can also refer to our [Demo](demo) ([Playwright](demo/playwright), [Puppeteer](demo/puppeteer)) or [tests](tests) for guidance on integrating BotBrowser with CDP.

+4. **Demo Integrations**

+    Explore BotBrowser's integration examples with popular automation tools:

+  - **[Playwright Demo](demo/playwright)**: Quickly get started with Playwright to automate repetitive browser tasks using BotBrowser.
+  - **[Puppeteer Demo](demo/puppeteer)**: Seamlessly integrate Puppeteer for advanced browser automation and testing.
+  - **[Tests](tests)**: Use our detailed test scripts to explore real-world use cases and implementation examples.

+---

 ## Features

+### Core Features

 - **Cross-Platform Compatibility**: Fully supports Windows, macOS, and Ubuntu, enabling seamless cross-platform use of profiles.
 Start on one system and continue effortlessly on another.
 More platforms coming soon.
 - **Latest Chromium Base**: Stays updated with the latest stable Chrome/Chromium versions to ensure compatibility with advanced antibot defenses.